 Supreme Court to rule on suspension of Parliament: What you need to know

-Over three days a landmark legal battle has been fought over Boris Johnson’s decision to ask the Queen to suspend Parliament.
+The 11 justices at the Supreme Court in London will rule on appeals from two separate challenges brought in England and Scotland over the suspension.

-Boris Johnson faces an anxious wait as the UK’s highest court considers whether he acted unlawfully by suspending Parliament for five weeks in the face of a looming Brexit deadline.
+Boris Johnson’s anxious wait as the UK’s highest court considers whether he acted unlawfully by suspending Parliament for five weeks in the face of a looming Brexit deadline is almost over.

 The case is a significant test for the Prime Minister, whose decision to shut the doors of Parliament until October 14 has led to claims he is seeking to avoid challenges to his Brexit strategy ahead of the October 31 withdrawal date.